Salt Lake City bids for 2nd Olympics in changed climate

-SALT LAKE CITY — When Salt Lake City pursued the Winter Olympics more than two decades ago, competition was so fierce that hardly anyone thought twice about lavishing International Olympic Committee members with gifts and favors.
+SALT LAKE CITY — When Salt Lake City pursued the Winter Olympics more than two decades ago, competition was so fierce that lavishing International Olympic Committee members with gifts and favors seemed commonplace.
 Salt Lake City got caught in a bribery scandal that nearly derailed the plans for the 2002 Winter Olympics.

 Two decades later, the script has flipped.

-Note: This story has been updated to correct the cost estimates for two bids: $1.35 billion for Salt Lake City and $1.5 billion for Stockholm and Milan/Cortina d’ Ampezzo.